 CL1.1.IM: Compare everyday products, practices and perspectives in native and other cultures, such as historic events; work skills or trading practices; elements of idealization vs. reality; multicultural aspects of the roman world; leadership.

-CL1.1.IH: Compare the relationships among familiar and unfamiliar products, practices and perspectives in native and other cultures, such as social norms; patricians/plebeians; lives of women in Classical Rome; diverse perspectives on identity; literary genres and non-literary examples, styles and authors.
+CL1.1.IH: Compare the relationships among familiar and unfamiliar products, practices and perspectives in native and other cultures, such as social norms; patricians/plebeians; lives of women in Classical Rome; diverse perspectives on identity; literary genres and nonliterary examples, styles and authors.

 Advanced